ljmukdev/autorestock-microservices-frontend/microservice-frontends/README.md

 ## 📄 License

-This project is part of the StockPilot system.
+This project is part of the AutoRestock system.
 See the main project README for license information.

 ## 🆘 Support

 For issues or questions:
 1. Check the troubleshooting section
 2. Review service logs
-3. Check the main StockPilot documentation
+3. Check the main AutoRestock documentation
 4. Create an issue in the project repository
 # Force redeploy